-At ECC, we value a culture where . . .
+At Elmira Christian Center, we value a culture where…

 The glory of God is most clearly seen in His Son, Jesus Christ.
 We desire to proclaim to the world that Christ is preeminent, infinitely surpassing all others, in His glory, His being, His authority, His sacrifice, and His exaltation.
 It is in Him that the Scriptures find their completion and fulfillment.
-He is how we can know the Father, and is the only way, our only hope, of salvation from the wrath of God that we justly deserve.
-We preach Jesus Christ and Him crucified (Psalm 2; Philippians 2:6-11; Colossians 1:15-20; Hebrews 1:2-4).
+It is through Him and Him alone that we can know the Father, and He is the only way, our only hope, of salvation from the wrath of God that we justly deserve.
+We preach Jesus Christ and Him crucified (Psalm 2; Philippians 2:6-11; Colossians 1:15-20; 2:9; Hebrews 1:2-4).

 The gospel of Jesus Christ is truly “good news.”
-It is news, not advice, because it is all about what God himself has done to reach us, and ultimately the entire created world, in the life, death, and resurrection of his Son.
-While religion tells us that we must obey to be accepted by God, the gospel tells us that while we were still sinners, Christ died for us!
-In light of this glorious truth, our hearts, motives, and efforts to worship God are radically transformed and we joyfully serve our Creator, Savior, and Lord.
+It is news, not advice, because it is all about what God himself has done for us and our salvation in the life, death, and resurrection of his Son by the Spirit.
+While religion tells us that we must obey in order to be accepted by God, the gospel tells us that while we were still sinners, Christ died for us!
+In light of this glorious truth, our hearts, motives, and efforts to worship God are radically transformed so that we joyfully serve our Creator, Savior, and Lord with everything we have.
 The good news of gracious acceptance through Jesus Christ is at the very center of all we do at ECC (Romans 3:21-28; Ephesians 2:1-10; Titus 3:3-7; 1 Peter 2:22-25).

 It is only by the power of the Holy Spirit that our church is able to succeed in its mission.
 Were it left to the “wise and persuasive words” of man, or our own merits and efforts, we would be totally helpless.
 However, the Spirit of God is our comforter and our guide.
 He is the one who regenerates and seals our hearts, illuminates Scripture, produces fruit, grants boldness, and distributes gifts to the body for work of the kingdom of God.
 It is upon Him and His work that we fully rely for ministry – the work of the Spirit through the Word to the believer (John 14:16-18; 16:13-15; 1 Corinthians 12; Galatians 5:22-25).